 Applying to the program

-Every year, 44 pre-nursing students who meet the academic qualifications (and submit a nursing program deposit) are admitted to the BSN program.
-After completing prerequisite courses as freshmen, candidates apply to the program during the spring of their freshman year.
+Every year, new students who meet the academic qualifications (high school GPA of at least 3.30 and ACT of at least 20) and submit a nursing program deposit may begin taking pre-nursing courses.
+After completing prerequisite courses as freshmen, candidates apply to the BSN program during the spring of their freshman year.
 All qualified applicants are guaranteed placement in Northwestern’s nursing program, which can be completed in 4 years, even by students who participate in co-curriculars like athletics, music or theatre.

 Northwestern’s nursing curriculum includes a recommended freshman-year seminar that helps prospective nursing students explore their health care calling.
 A senior capstone seminar enables soon-to-be nurses to explore how they will infuse their lives and nursing career with shalom—promoting health and wholeness.